Optimal Disturbances of Blocking: A Barotropic View: Optimal disturbance of the initial blocking amplitude

-We demonstrate the numerical simulation for the time evolution behavior of the atmospheric blocking in the total streamfunction field $\psi_T$ in~\Cref{fig:sf-cnop}.
-First, we observe the two predominant phenomena accompanied by the blocking event --- eddy straining and wave breaking~\citep{shutts1983propagation, pelly2003new} in the left panel.
-And then, we take a horizontal comparison from left to right in~\Cref{fig:sf-cnop}, the accompanied phenomena of eddy straining and wave breaking become more striking with the increase of the constraint parameter $\gamma$, but both the position and the period of the blocking event are almost unchanged.
-During the period of the blocking's maintenance, the intensification of eddy straining and wave breaking performs extremely dominant, but their positions and periods are almost invariant.
-From the viewpoint of physics, the optimal initial disturbance always tends to only intensify the blocking's strength rigidly without any other predominant changes.
-And the intensification becomes more rigid with the enlargement of the optimal initial disturbance's scope.
-This kind of rigid intensification is probably correlated with extreme weather.
-Hence, perhaps the nonlinear overgrowth of the initial blocking strength (amplitude)'s perturbation is a cause of why extreme weather frequently appears so that it becomes much less predictable~\citep{bengtsson1981numerical, tibaldi1990operational, burroughs_1997}.
+\Cref{fig:b0-init} visualizes the evolution of the instantaneous total streamfunction without any perturbations, highlighting two predominant phenomena commonly associated with the blocking events: eddy straining and wave breaking.
+These phenomena, as described in~\citep{shutts1983propagation, pelly2003new}, are known to play a significant role in the occurrence of blocking events.
+By comparing~\Cref{fig:b0-init} to~\Cref{fig:b0-init-gamma} and~\Cref{fig:b0-init-gamma1} from left to right, it is observed that as the size parameter $\gamma$ increases, the phenomena of eddy straining and wave breaking become more prominent.
+However, both the position and the period of the blocking remain almost unchanged.
+During the maintenance period of the blocking, the intensification of eddy straining and wave breaking becomes extremely dominant, but their positions and periods remain mostly invariant.
+From a physics perspective, it appears that the optimal disturbance of initial blocking amplitude tends to intensify the strength of the blocking without causing any other significant changes.
+This intensification becomes more pronounced as the size of the optimal disturbance increases.
+This observation provides valuable insights into the motion of the blocking and the role of the size of the optimal disturbance in their intensification.
+It is possible that the nonlinear overgrowth caused by the optimal disturbance of the initial blocking amplitude, as mentioned in~\citep{bengtsson1981numerical, tibaldi1990operational, burroughs_1997}, could be a contributing factor to the frequent occurrence of extreme weather events and the subsequent decrease in predictability.
+This suggests that the nonlinear growth of the optimal disturbance, dominated by its size, may lead to the complex dynamics of the blocking.

-We have shown the predominant phenomena of atmospheric blocking, eddy straining and wave breaking, in the total streamfunction field $\psi_T$~(\Cref{fig:sf-cnop}).
-By increasing the constraint parameter $\gamma$, the optimal initial disturbance intensifies the two predominant phenomena more rigidly.
-To further understand the blocking's evolving behavior, we demonstrate the nonlinear time evolution of the planetary-scale blocking $\psi_P$~(\Cref{fig:p-sf-cnop}).
-With the incremental increase of the constraint parameter $\gamma$, the blocking strength here is intensified more and more rigidly.
-The intensification of the blocking strength leads to accelerating the jet stream around the blocking~(\Cref{fig:p-sf-cnop}), and then the synoptic-scale eddies interacting with it move rapidly and disorderly, so the two phenomena, eddy straining and wave breaking, appear more predominant~(\Cref{fig:sf-cnop}).
-This further manifests that the error's nonlinear overgrowth behavior results in the forecasts being extremely challenging when some initial errors exist in the blocking amplitude.